YellowJacketLinux/lfs-buildscripts/README.md

     root# bash Master.sh

-The script works but is not finished.
-To do, it needs to verify the system is ready for the script to run.
-The `Master.sh` script calls the `CH07.*` scripts.

 Some important build tools previously built in the host environment will be rebuilt within the `chroot` environment.
 After the script runs, it will echo instructions on how to back things up.
-The backup takes a few minutes but it saves time if something goes wrong in Chapter 8 building.
+The backup takes a few minutes but it saves time when starting over if something goes wrong in Chapter 8 building.

 Chapter 08 Building
 -------------------

-__PAY ATTENTION__: After running the build scripts for LFS Chapter 7, the instructions for creating the backup involved deleted the `/mnt/newlfs/sources` directory.
+__PAY ATTENTION__: After running the build scripts for LFS Chapter 7, the instructions for creating the backup involved deleting the `/mnt/newlfs/sources` directory to reduse the size of the chroot tools backup.

 As the `lfs` user, re-run the `CH03-get-sources.sh` script to restore the
 sources: